decampj4/trading-log/index.md

 #### Trade plan

-Get assigned or buy back for ~50% profit
+Get assigned or buy back for ~50% of max profit